g00glen00b/dimitri.codes/content/posts/2019-02-05-docker-spring-boot/index.md

 featuredImage: "../../images/logos/docker.png"
 categories: ["Java", "Tutorials"]
 tags: ["Docker", "Maven", "Spring", "Spring boot", "Web"]
+excerpt: "The world of DevOps is here.
+In this tutorial I'll be writing a Spring application and wrap it inside Docker containers."
 ---

 About two years ago, I wrote a blogpost about containerizing your Spring boot application with Docker.
 However, some things have changed, and within this tutorial I'll give you a more up-to-date take to containerizing your Spring boot applications.